NikoBiele/ConvolutionInterpolations.jl/README.md

 - Provides a wide range of interpolation kernels (nearest neighbor up to 13th degree kernel)
 - Combines the best of both worlds: A single framework for both low and high order accuracy interpolation
-- Separable kernels extend naturally into higher dimensions
+- Uses separable convolution kernels, which extend naturally into higher dimensions
 - Requires zero dependencies outside core Julia

 ## Acknowledgments